Ivyson/Matrix-Rotation-derivation/README.md

  -Near: Represents the distance to the near clipping plane

-\theta  :Represents the field of view angle in radians
+\phi  :Represents the field of view angle in radians